 Employees can also be barred from receiving unemployment if they are found to be at "substantial fault" for their terminations.
 That standard makes it easier for employees to be disqualified from receiving benefits.
 Substantial fault includes acts or omissions that violate reasonable company policies, but does not include unintentional errors, minor violations of rules that went uncorrected by the employer, or the failure of an employee to meet the skills required by the position.

 If you quit your job, you won't be eligible for unemployment benefits unless you had good cause for quitting.
 In general, the good cause requirement will be satisfied if you quit because your employer asked you to do something illegal or because your employer failed to protect you from sexual harassment (after you put your employer on notice).
 Wisconsin law also sets forth a number of other acceptable reasons, including the relocation of a military spouse, domestic violence, or certain caretaking responsibilities.

 To maintain your eligibility for unemployment benefits, you must be able to work, available to accept a job, and looking for employment.
 (For more information, see Nolo's article, Collecting Unemployment: Are You Able, Available, and Actively Seeking Work?)
 If you're offered a suitable position, you must accept it.
 A position is suitable if it is reasonably related to your qualifications and if the hours, pay, distance, and other working conditions are typical of your occupation.
 However, the longer you are unemployed, the more willing you'll have to be to accept a position that requires less skill or that pays lower wages.

-Benefits are ordinarily available for up to 26 weeks, although the federal CARES Act (see above) extends this by an additional 13 weeks.
+Benefits are ordinarily available for up to 26 weeks, although this may be extended during periods of high unemployment.
 To get an idea of how much your weekly benefit might be, plug your information into the DWD's Weekly Benefit Rate Calculator.